vinfreecs/genga/docs/Integrator.rst

 adjusted.
 Typical values for :literal:`Symplectic recursion sub steps` are 2,4,8 or 10.
 A good strategy to set an optimal choice of parameter is to increase the number of levels and sub steps until no more than :math:`\sim` 512 close encounter pairs are reported in the info file.

+By using the option :literal:`Symplectic recursion levels = -1`, a self tuning routine is called before the start of the integration, to find the fastest option by itself.

 In Figure :numref:`figSLevels` are shown some examples of higher order changeover functions.

 .. figure:: plots/K.png